 SCORES The SAT is scored on a scale of 400 -1600.
 The ACT is scored on a scale of 1 - 36.
 QUES TIONS SAT questions require more time to understand and answer.
 ACT questions tend to be more straightforward.
-REA READING The SAT has five reading passages.
+READING The SAT has five reading passages.
 The ACT has four reading passages.
 SCII ENCE There is no science test on the SAT.
 The ACT has a science section that tests your critical thinking skills.
-M/ ATH ME advanced math concepts: geometry, and trigonometry. ТО OLS Some SAT math questions don't allow you to use a calculator.
+M ATH ts: arithmetic, algebra I & II, geometry, and trigonometry. the ACT covers probability and statistics. ТО OLS Some SAT math questions don't allow you to use a calculator.
 You may use a calculator for ALL math questions on the ACT.
 ESSAY BOTH ESSAYS ARE OPTIONAL The SAT essay section is more comprehension-focused.
 You have 50 minutes to complete it.
 The ACT wants to see how well you can evaluate and analyze complex issues.
 You have 40 minutes to complete it.